bright/bright.github.io/_posts/2015-04-01-cocoaheads-tricity-do-not-reinvent-the-wheel.md

 If you have ever wondered, what libraries we are using at Bright Inventions, or you didn't know, that you can divide your app into private Pods you may find this presentation interesting.

-<iframe src="http://www.slideshare.net/slideshow/embed_code/46525497" frameborder="0" width="595px" height="487px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" align="centre"></iframe>
+<iframe src="http://www.slideshare.net/slideshow/embed_code/46525497" frameborder="0" width="595px" height="487px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe><br />

-If you are interested in Apple technologies we invite you to [Cocoaheads Tricity](https://www.facebook.com/CocoaHeadsTricity) meetings, we talk and learn about Cocoa, Swift, Objective-C, UX/UI design and everything else related to creating apps for this platform.
+If you are interested in Apple technologies we invite you to [Cocoaheads Tricity](https://www.facebook.com/CocoaHeadsTricity) meetings, where we talk and learn about Cocoa, Swift, Objective-C, UX/UI design and everything else related to creating apps on this platform.